Charles Kimbell

 Charles Kimbell is an American politician who has served in the Vermont House of Representatives since 2025.
+In 2004, he ran for Windsor County Senate as a Republican.
+He won the primary but lost the general election.
 He previously served in the Vermont House from 2017 to 2023 and was a candidate for Lieutenant Governor of Vermont in 2022, but lost the primary to David Zuckerman in August 2022.

 Career

-Woodstock announced his campaign for the Democratic lieutenant gubernatorial nomination on January 3, 2022.
+Kimbell announced his campaign for the Democratic lieutenant gubernatorial nomination on January 3, 2022.